Planning on changing your old garbage disposal?

 2. Waste King L-8000 1.0 Horsepower Garbage Disposal Review

 The Waste King L-8000 is high-end garbage disposal with superior sound insulation, corrosion-proof grinding chamber, and a highly powerful motor for efficient waste disposal.

 Featuring a 2,800 RPM “Vortex” magnet motor is ready to crush all food wastes in your sink and drain.
 The motor is designed to reduce jamming while offering an energy-efficient speed that rivals the best disposal in the market.

 The 1.0 HP Vortex motor can crush the toughest bone in your sink and grind the lightest food particle to the ground.

-Because this is continuous-feed disposal, you can toss waste in while it’s still operating and it’ll take it quickly.
-Not only that, its stainless steel swivel impellers move around swiftly and smoothly, preventing any sort of wedge.
+Because this is continuous-feed disposal, you can toss the waste in while it’s still operating and it’ll take it quickly.
+Not only that, its stainless-steel swivel impellers move around swiftly and smoothly, preventing any sort of wedge.